-If you are a member of St Paul's Howell Hill and have not yet joined the church electoral roll please complete an application form.
+If your name is not on this list, but you are a member of St Paul's Howell Hill and would like to join the church electoral roll please complete an application form.

 Join the Electoral Roll HERE

 Or download and complete this application form and return it to the Parish Office, St Paul's Church, 15 Northey Avenue, Cheam, SM2 7HS.

 What is the Church Electoral Roll?
 Why have one?

 It is your parish church’s register of electors; it is the list of those qualified to attend and to vote at the Annual Parochial Church Meeting where the elections take place for: (a) the parochial church council (b) the parish’s representatives on the deanery synod.